YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 $ZHOROLOG
 -----------------

 $ZH[OROLOG] returns 4 comma-separated pieces (for example, "63638,39194,258602,14400").
 The first two pieces are identical to the two pieces of $HOROLOG. $ZHOROLOG is a drop-in replacement for $HOROLOG in all application code of the form $PIECE($HOROLOG,",",...).
 For example, $ZHOROLOG can be used as the first argument of $ZDATE().
 The third piece is the number of microseconds in the current second.
 The accuracy of the third piece is subject to the precision of the system clock.
-The fourth piece is an offset in seconds to UTC.
-For any valid UTC time offset, the fourth piece is a number between -43200 (for UTC-12:00) and +50400 (for UTC+14:00).
+The fourth piece is an offset in seconds to UTC, with positive values for time zones west of the `prime meridian <https://en.wikipedia.org/wiki/Prime_meridian>`_ and negative values for time zones east of the prime meridian.
+For any valid UTC time offset, the fourth piece is a number between 43200 (for TZ="Etc/GMT+12") and -50400 (for TZ="Pacific/Kiritimati").
 The value of the fourth piece remains constant all through the year except for those places that observe daylight saving time.
-To obtain the $HOROLOG representation of UTC, add the fourth piece to the second piece of $ZHOROLOG and proceed as follows:
+To obtain the $HOROLOG representation of UTC, subtract the fourth piece from the second piece of $ZHOROLOG and proceed as follows:

 * If the result is a negative number, subtract one from the first piece and add 86400 (number of seconds in a day) to the second piece.
 * If the result is a positive number greater than 86400, add one to the first piece and subtract 86400 from the second piece.